ebowman/api-first-hand/README.md

 - Play 2.5.4+
 - Swagger (OpenAPI) 2.0

-## Run Your Application

-Before we go any further, let's run the application.

-- Open a shell and `cd` into your service project directory.
-- Start `sbt` and `run` the service.
-- View the running application at [http://localhost:9000](http://localhost:9000).

-The service template comes with the Swagger UI frontend included, run statically from the within Play, which provides a sandbox for your service.
-The template is configured with a template Swagger API definition called `example.yaml` and located in the `conf` directory of the Play application.

-The `example.yaml` definition provides an example [API description](https://github.com/zalando/play-swagger-service/blob/master/conf/example.yaml).

-This definition contains three end points:
-- the `/token` path, which accept the `GET` and `POST` methods
-- the `/todos/{user_id}`, which accepts the `GET` method.

-The `GET /token` API plays a role of an authentication server and is used by the Swagger UI for OAuth token requests.
-The `POST /token` API represents an authorization server and is used by the security part of the generated code to validate OAuth tokens.

-The `GET /todos/{user_id}` takes a path parameter `user_id` and returns a TODO list for given user.
-For the client to be allowed to access this endpoint, it must provide an OAuth token with the scope `admin:org`.
-The token can be requested using the Swagger UI.

-Try it out for yourself:

-Click the [default](http://localhost:9000/) button to expand the API definition in the Swagger UI.

 ### Play Routes Integration

 As a Play application developer, you are used to defining your endpoints in the `conf/routes` file.